Paul Gottlieb Nipkow

 Nipkow has been called the "father of television", together with other early figures of television history like Karl Ferdinand Braun.

-The first public television station in the world, Fernsehsender Paul Nipkow, was named in his honour.
+The first regular television service in the world, Fernsehsender Paul Nipkow, was named in his honour.

 Beginnings

 Nipkow was born in Lauenburg (now Lębork) in the Prussian province of Pomerania, now part of Poland.
 While at school in neighbouring Neustadt (now Wejherowo), in the province of West Prussia, Nipkow experimented in telephony and the transmission of moving pictures.
 After graduation, he went to Berlin in order to study science.
 He studied physiological optics with Hermann von Helmholtz, and electro-physics with Adolf Slaby.

 Nipkow disk

 While still a student he conceived an "electric telescope", mainly known for the idea of using a spiral-perforated disk (Nipkow disk), to divide a picture into a linear sequence of points.
 Accounts of its invention state that the idea came to him while sitting alone at home with an oil lamp on Christmas Eve, 1883.
 Alexander Bain had transmitted images telegraphically in the 1840s but the Nipkow disk improved the encoding process.

 He applied to the imperial patent office in Berlin for a patent covering an "electric telescope" for the "electric reproduction of illuminating objects", in the category "electric apparatuses".
 This was granted on 15 January 1885, retroactive to 6 January 1884.
 It is not known whether Nipkow ever attempted a practical realization of this disk, but one may assume that he himself never constructed one.
 The patent lapsed after 15 years owing to lack of interest.
 Nipkow took up a position as a designer at an institute in Berlin-Buchloh and did not continue work on the broadcasting of pictures.